This article covers common questions about server-side implementations in Swrve.

 If you do not have a Swrve SDK implementation within the app at all, you won’t be able to use the following features without development work on your side:

 - Tracking marketing activities

-- Limited testing of QA Devices from the Setup menu
+- Limited testing of QA Devices from the Settings menu

 Remember that Swrve tracks each user on a per install level with a unique user ID.
 If you want to send events or properties for a user, ensure you know their user ID and use this when making the API calls.
 Otherwise, a new user is created.

 How can I make sure data sent from my server doesn’t impact my KPIs?